kathanner/water-filters/ReadMe.md

 The dataset contains information about the water station where the sample was taken and the tested contaminant results.
 There are over 300 contaminants included in this dataset.
 The preprocessing objective for this model is to identify the key contaminants that are monitored by the State of California and the type of water filter that is able to help remove these contaminants from drinking water.

-This dataset is primarily sourced from the state of California's Open Data website: https://data.ca.gov/dataset/water-quality-data
+This dataset is primarily sourced from the state of California's Open Data website: <a href="https://data.ca.gov/dataset/water-quality-data" target="_blank">https://data.ca.gov/dataset/water-quality-data</a>

 ### California State Water Resources Control Board